 Each year approximately 780,000 people in the United States suffer a new or recurring stroke, and strokes are the leading cause of permanent disability in adults and the third leading cause of death in the US.
-A 2010 study estimated that ischemic strokes alone were responsible for close to \$65.5 billion in healthcare spending in the US because of the need for long-term care after a stroke.
-The Intracranial Hemorrhage or Cerebral Infarction episode-based cost measure was recommended for development by an expert clinician committee-the Neuropsychiatric Disease Management Clinical Subcommittee-because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this area.
+A 2010 study estimated that ischemic strokes alone were responsible for close to \$65.5 billion in healthcare spending in the US because of the need for long-term care after a stroke.3

+The Intracranial Hemorrhage or Cerebral Infarction episode-based cost measure was selected for development based on input from an expert clinician committee-the Neuropsychiatric Disease Management Clinical Subcommittee-because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this clinical area.
 Subsequently, members of the Clinical Subcommittee provided extensive, detailed input on this measure.

 1 Claim payments are standardized to account for differences in Medicare payments for the same service(s) across Medicare providers.
 Payment standardized costs remove the effect of differences in Medicare payment among health care providers that are the result of differences in regional health care provider expenses measured by hospital wage indexes and geographic price cost indexes (GPCIs) or other payment adjustments such as those for teaching hospitals.
-For more information, please refer to the "CMS Price (Payment) Standardization - Detailed Methods" documents posted on the cms between the cms betw
+For more information, please refer to the "CMS Part A and Part B Price (Payment) Standardization - Basics" and "CMS Part A and Part B Price (Payment) Standardization - Detailed Methods" documents posted on the CMS Price (Payment) Standardization Overview page. (https://resdac.org/articles/cms-price-payment-standardization-overview).

 2 Cost is defined by allowed amounts on Medicare claims data, which include both Medicare trust fund payments and any applicable beneficiary deductible and coinsurance amounts.
-Claims data from Medicare Parts A and B are used to construct the episode-based cost measures.